Knowledge base

-1000 FAQs, 500 tutorials and explanatory videos.
+1000 FAQs, 500 tutorials and instructional videos.
 Here, there are only solutions!

-Backup Jelastic Cloud on Swiss Backup (Swift)
+Back up Jelastic Cloud to Swiss Backup (Swift)

 - Learn more about the extension (add-on) on Github.